kstacker/kstacker/docs/index.rst

 ========================

-.. important:: Before using this software, please read the :ref:`acknowledgements` at the end of this documentation.
+.. important:: Before using this software, please read the :ref:`acknowledgements` and :ref:`citation` at the end of this documentation.

 How to install
 --------------